HadiEbrahmi/react-quiz-app/README.md

-This is a simple react quiz app which user can select the correct option based on thier knowledge from react. it has a functionality that i called timer which progress the duration of the quiz.
+This is a simple react quiz app which user can select the correct option based on thier knowledge from react. it has a functionality that is called timer which progress the duration of the quiz.